Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 ## Evaluation

 To pass this course you must meet the following requirements:

-- No more than two no call no shows
-- No more than four excused absences
+- Pass all required tutorials and projects (see associated rubrics)
+- Pass the final summative assessment >=75%
+- Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences
-- Finish all required tutorials and projects
-- Pass the final exam (summative assessment) >=80%

-## Lessons
+## Schedule

+Course Dates: Monday, August 27 – Wednesday, October 10, 2018 (7 weeks)

+Class Times: Monday and Wednesday sections between 10:00am–12:30pm (13 class sessions)

 13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)